ManyakRus/image_database/README.md

 1. All tables
 2. All table columns and types
 3. Arrows of table relationships from column to column (foreign key)
+4. Finds tables in the old existing .graphml file, and places the tables at the same X,Y coordinates

 The resulting .graphml file in the free yED editor can be:
 1. Export as a .jpg drawing